 We welcome your child to our community and unique environment.
 We hope to preserve the "magic of the medders" and hope that all of our community members will understand and respect the characteristics which add such traditional richness and beauty to our program.
-Though some may find certain aspects inconvenient or uncomfortable, we believe that our program fosters an unparalleled respect for the natural world and its human diversity, and offers abundant opportunities for growth and enrichment.
+Though some may find certain aspects inconvenient or uncomfortable, we believe that our program fosters an unparalleled respect for the natural world and its human diversity and offers abundant opportunities for growth and enrichment.

-All registered families are expected to be fully informed of and to accept the risks of COVID-19 and to accept and support the policies and expectations of High Meadows.
+Registered families are expected to understand, accept, and support all policies and expectations of High Meadows Summer Day Camp.